A simple tomato sauce that can be used in so many different recipes!

 - The day before you actually make the sauce, you will need to prepare your tomatoes.
 Wash and core your tomatoes.
 Cut them into chunks.
 Mix them, in a large bowl, with the salt.
 Place your tomatoes in large colanders, set over large bowls, to drain.
 Allow them to drain this way for 12 to 14 hours.
 However, if you don’t have enough colanders to drain all of your tomatoes, it’s fine.
 Leave them in the buckets as is.
 You’ll simply add more time to the heating process, to get rid of the excess liquid.

 - After the draining time, you will cook your tomatoes.
 In a large saucepan add about 1/4 inch of olive oil.
 Next, add the tomatoes to the pot and cook them, over medium heat until heated through.
 Stir regularly.
 Remove from heat, and let cool slightly.

 - Next, you will pass the heated tomatoes through the food mill, according to your food mill’s instructions.
 You will see that the juice and pulp of the tomatoes gets separated from the skin and seeds.
 After you collect enough skin and seeds, pass these through the food mill again; you will be surprised to see how much more liquid can get squeezed out of there.

 - Once you have passed all of the tomatoes through the food mill, it is time to cook your tomato sauce.
 Add the lemon juice to your tomato sauce.
+Cover the bottom of your pot with enough vegetable oil to come up about 1/2 inch, before adding the pureed tomatoes to the pot.
 Boil your sauce over medium heat for about 45 minutes to 1 hour, stirring regularly.
 This will help thicken your sauce as the excess water will evaporate.

 - While your sauce is cooking, sterilize your canning jars by inserting them in boiling water for about 10 minutes.